 Size: 4″ x 6.75″

-Scribner’s Caxton Series consisted of rejacketed copies of George Newnes’ Ltd. Thin Paper Classics series (which was not illustrated, except for a frontispiece) and possibly copies of Newnes’ Caxton Series (similar in design and size to the Thin Paper Classics, but with illustrations and heavier paper).
+Scribner’s Caxton Series consisted of rejacketed copies of George Newnes’ Ltd. Thin Paper Classics series (which were not advertised to be illustrated, except for a frontispiece) and possibly copies of Newnes’ Caxton Series (similar in design and size to the Thin Paper Classics, but with illustrations and heavier paper).
 There seems to be significant confusion with these series names.
 See the entry on Thin Paper Classics for more information in this issue.

 “George Newnes described his publishing enterprise as one that was ‘content to plod on year after year, giving wholesome and harmless entertainment to crowds of hard-working people, craving for a little fun and amusement.
 It is quite humble and unpretentious.'”
 (Dictionary of Literary Biography, British Literary Publishing Houses, 1881-1965.
 Vol. 112, 1991).
 Newnes was a successful publisher of popular literature, including the Strand Magazine and Tit-Bits and other popular periodicals.
 Famous authors such as Conan Doyle, H.G.
 Wells, and P.G.
 Wodehouse were published in Newnes periodicals and later published popular collections with the firm.
 Newnes also published books, many practical and how-to books, popular classics and contemporary throw-away literature.